oVirt/ovirt-site/source/feature/optaplanner.html.md

 *   Each cluster has a new subtab - Optimizer results - that shows the proposed optimized solution (both the final state and the steps to get there) and makes it possible to start a migration by clicking the relevant buttons.
 *   Each virtual machine has two new elements in their context menu - Optimize start and Cancel start optimization.
 These elements are designed to be used with stopped virtual machines (status Down) and tell the optimizer to identify a solution when the selected virtual machine are started.
 The cancel menu item cancels this request.
 You can select multiple virtual machines this way.
 Sadly, there is no indication in the user interface of the currently optimized virtual machines.
 However, the result subtab provides a list of virtual machines that are supposed to be started together with the solution details.
-*   The solution should obey the cluster policy to some extent - OptimalForEvenDistribution, OptimalForEvenGuestDistribution and OptimalForPowerSaving will be computed using the memory assingments though (the engine uses CPU load)
+*   The solution should obey the cluster policy to some extent - OptimalForEvenDistribution, OptimalForEvenGuestDistribution and OptimalForPowerSaving will be computed using the memory assignments though (the engine uses CPU load)

 ### Missing Features